-We grow most of our British radishes on our farms in Norfolk, where we have specialised in radish crops for over 25 years.
-Radishes don't like too little or too much water which is why they are grown in the Norfolk Fens, where a combination of low rainfall and a light soil that retains the water make for perfect growing conditions.
+The largest proportion of the British radish crop is grown on farms in Norfolk, where the farmers have specialised in radish crops for over 30 years.
+Radishes don’t like too little or too much water which is why they are grown in the Norfolk Fens, where a combination of low rainfall and a light soil that retains the water make for perfect growing conditions.

 Cooking & Eating

 Radishes are sometimes sold with their leaves on, tied into bunches, or ready-topped in bags.
 The leaves can be used in salads but should be used immediately otherwise they begin to wilt.
 The radishes themselves should be firm and crisp, and kept in the salad drawer of your fridge where they should last for up to two weeks (always remove the leaves before storing).